stancsz/AgentProgrammingLanguage/docs/PRD.md

 - Translator that maps AST to LLM prompts or to an interpreter runtime, with pluggable backends for LangGraph and other orchestration targets.
 - Test harness that runs examples deterministically (with mock LLM).
 - CLI to validate, lint, run, and test APL scripts.
+- Structured tool management: `ToolRegistry` + `ToolProxy` abstractions for registering, resolving, and invoking bound tools with tracing hooks.
+- MCP resolver that hydrates proxies from registry metadata, supports offline caches, and exposes typed capability manifests.
+- Runtime `CapabilityManager` that enforces declared capabilities and surfaces violations before execution.
+- Safe expression and kwargs evaluation that relies on literal/AST parsing instead of Python `eval`.
 - Static type checker (Python-aligned syntax + capability/effect system) and code generator that emits human-readable Python modules (`.py`) as well as portable IR artifacts.
 - Packaging toolchain to produce deployable artifacts (wheels, OCI images, serverless bundles) with embedded capability manifests and environment requirements.